ddockers/tech241-linux/linux_intro.md

 Linux is made up of the kernel (core OS)

-`uname` gives you the os.

-`uname --help` gives more information and a list of further commands

-`whoami` tells you who the user is

-`exit` gets us back to Windows

 Linux commands work on Windows in GitBash, but not in Command Prompt.

 GitBash is running a version of GNU on top of Windows.